 National sponsors for the Solar Car Challenge: Hunt Oil Company, Dell Computers, Green Mountain

-Energy, The Acclivus Corporation, Austin Energy, Earth Day Texas, Lockheed-Martin, and Texas
+Energy, The Acclivus Corporation, Austin Energy, Earth Day Texas, Lockheed-Martin, Texas

 Instruments, and Oncor.
 The Solar Car Challenge is recognized by the IRS as a 501(c)(3) non-profit educational